 When horses have repeated episodes of tying-up, the disease is considered chronic.
 Many different breeds of horses have been reported to have chronic bouts of tying-up, including Quarter Horses, Thoroughbreds, Standardbreds, Paints, Morgans, Arabians, and various breeds of both draft and warmblood horses.
 Fillies and mares are more susceptible and nervous horses are thought to have a higher risk of chronic tying-up.

 While chronic episodes of tying-up are frustrating and painful for both the horses and their owners, it is the study of these chronically tied-up animals that has advanced our knowledge of the causes, treatment and prevention of the disease.

-Researchers are unraveling the genetic basis for tying up.
+Researchers are unravelling the genetic basis for tying up.
 As equine genome mapping techniques progress, DNA-based tests are increasingly becoming part of the diagnostic approach to muscle disease in horses.